Kansas certainly has its share of oddities, not the least of which are some of its unique small towns.

 1. Swamp Angel

 Swamp Angel is an abandoned community in Pottawatomie County with a name that remains something of a mystery.
-While the lost community does appear to have been located in a flood plain, some researchers contend that the name comes from a historic cannon nicknamed “Swamp Angel.”
+While the lost community was in a flood plain, some researchers contend that the name comes from a historic cannon nicknamed “Swamp Angel.”
 This cannon was used by the Union army to besiege Charleston, South Carolina, during the Civil War.